By Megan Slack

 Pair with rich dark colors for a refreshing contrast

 While Potters Pink will bless almost all color schemes, the shade looks particularly glorious alongside natural tones or deep rich hues.
-H&G's Associate Editor, Busola Evans, suggests combining the pink with 'olive greens, rich browns and deep burgundy' that will create a timeless contrast and truly make your room sing.
+H&G's Associate Editor, Busola Evans, shares her interior design tips, recommending we pink with 'olive greens, rich browns and deep burgundy' that will create a timeless contrast and truly make your room sing.

 Accessorize with metallics to create a boutique hotel ambiance